Read more:

 10X Rewards Points (4 mpd) on offline purchases

-The annual cap on bonus miles rewards you for spending on big-ticket items and other costly purchases.
-Despite its narrower range of eligible 4 mpd categories, this card is perfect for cardholders with irregular shopping habits — preferring to swipe their cards more often in some months, and less so during other months.
+This shouldn't come as a huge caveat unless in the event of purchasing big-ticket items and other costly purchases.
+Other than that, this card is still generally ideal for cardholders with irregular shopping habits — preferring to swipe their cards more often in some months, and less so during other months.

 💡 Pro-tip: For offline spend, max out on your OCBC Titanium Rewards first before moving on to HSBC Revolution or Citi Rewards.
-Ideally, you’d want to reserve the latter two for more online and mobile contactless spend.
+Aim to reserve the latter two for more online and mobile contactless spend.

 Meanwhile, another miles card we’d recommend here is the Maybank Horizon Visa Signature Card.

-Offering up to 8X TREATS Points (or 3.2 mpd) on all eligible dining, petrol, taxi rides, public transport (via SimplyGO) or hotel bookings via Agoda, it’s a decent card for offline spend on the daily grind.
+Offering up to 3X TREATS Points (or 1.2 mpd) on all local retail spend, it's a comparable rate to many travel credit cards.
+It’s a decent card for offline spend on the daily grind.

 Best credit cards for travel / foreign currency (FCY) spend